acalcutt/Vistumbler/wifidb/CLI/readme.txt

 ~~~~~~~~~~~~
 ~~~~~~~~~~~~
 1-> Added in Vistumbler output.
-2-> WiFiDB output was missing the ending ?> and had a few parse errors due to
+2-> WiFiDB output was missing the ending ?> and had a few parse errors due to.
-	non-cancled double quotes in Manufactures name
+	non-cancled double quotes in Manufactures name.
 ==============================

 ~~~~~~~~~~~~